Wall Street climbs with focus on stimulus

 Meanwhile, the third-quarter earnings season has gathered momentum.
 Of the 50 S&P 500 companies that have reported results, 86% have topped expectations for earnings, according to Refinitiv IBES data.

-Property and casualty insurer Travelers Cos Inc TRV.N gained 3.3% as it beat quarterly profit expectations, while consumer products giant Procter & Gamble Co PG.N advanced 1.9% as it raised its full-year sales forecast.
+Property and casualty insurer Travelers Cos Inc gained 3.3% as it beat quarterly profit expectations, while consumer products giant Procter & Gamble Co advanced 1.9% as it raised its full-year sales forecast.

 Advancing issues outnumbered decliners 4.23-to-1 on the NYSE and 2.54-to-1 on the Nasdaq.